 - Mixing capability for redistribution to the next bed

 Gravity Distributors: They can handle large liquid flow rates.
 The weir type (trough-type) distributors prove to be the least troublesome distributors with a high turndown ratio.
-However, it contains limited number of drip points and is sensitive to internal liquid hydraulics.
+However, it contains a limited number of drip points and is sensitive to internal liquid hydraulics.

 The following table shows the range of liquid load that each type of distributor can handle.